Universal Design for Learning

-Universal Design for Learning (UDL) is founded on the understanding that there is no such thing as “an average learner.”
-ALL learners are individuals with unique characteristics and combinations of strengths and weaknesses.
-UDL promotes the development of flexibile learning materials, activities, and assessments that are effective for all learners.
-UDL also focuses on being proactive and designing a course for ALL students in advance, rather than taking a reactive approach and waiting until students are struggling.
-The focus again becomes ALL students and providing them with multiple ways to access content and participate in the course.
+Universal Design for Learning (UDL) is based in the understanding that there is no such thing as “an average learner.”
+Each student is seen as an individual with unique characteristics and combinations of strengths and weaknesses.
+UDL encourages the development of flexible learning materials, activities, and assessments that are differentiated to meet the needs of all learners.
+UDL also looks for barriers to learning so that the focus is on being proactive and designing a course that meets the needs of every student from the start rather than waiting until students are struggling.
+The focus again becomes ALL students and providing them with multiple ways to access content and engage in learning.

 There are three principles based in neuroscience upon which the UDL framework is built.
 These principles guide the design of learning environments with a deep understanding and appreciation for individual variability.